DataDog/datadog-serverless-functions/azure/activity_logs_monitoring/README.md

-# Datadog - Azure functions (Private Beta)
+# Datadog-Azure function (Private Beta)

-Datadog Azure Function is used to forward Azure logs to Datadog, including Activity and Diagnostic logs from EventHub.
+The Datadog-Azure function is used to forward Azure logs to Datadog, including Activity and Diagnostic logs from EventHub.

 **This is currently in Private beta, instructions and code are subject to modifications.**